TeamMH/minehutxyz/faq/ingame/permissions.md

 ## PERMISSION MANAGERS

 On Minehut, you have a choice of five permission managers:`Permissionsex, Luckperms, Groupmanager, Ultimateperms, zPermissions.` I recommend choosing between lp and pex as those are the most used/stable.
-Also, please not that the `/perms` command is NOT your current perms.
+Also, please note that the `/perms` command is NOT your current perms.

 {% hint style="warning" %}
 `You only need to install 1 out of 5 permission managers, installing others may cause issues.`